-Broken Base: Him becoming the new Captain America has resulted in a split in the fandom.
+- Broken Base: Him becoming the new Captain America has resulted in a split in the fandom.
 Some are happy as Sam is the only person alive currently that Steve would trust to take up the mantle (Bucky is currently Faking the Dead so he's not an option), but others would prefer if he just got a similar push in his usual identity rather than needing a 'promotion'.
 Then there's those who, rightfully or not, accuse it of just being a headline grabber, or those who are against the idea of him taking the mantle just because he's black.
-There's also the fact that a lot of the people complaining about it conveniently forget how awesome Bucky!Cap was.

-Same with the writers, it hardly gets mentioned at all these days.
+- Same with the writers, it hardly gets mentioned at all these days.
 Anthony Mackie was also glad to have it ignored in his film counterpart's backstory.
 It ultimately became Canon Discontinuity in All-New Captain America #3; see Author's Saving Throw.

 - Brought up in The 5 Most Unintentionally Offensive Comic Book Characters, in regards to Steve Englehart's Retcon of The Falcon's origin.
 Basically, when Stan Lee and Gene Colan introduced the Falcon, he was a kindhearted young social worker who became a superhero because it was the right thing to do.
-After years as a dignified and mostly non-stereotyped black hero (rare not only for its time, but debatably in the present as well), Falcon got hit with a massive retcon: Englehart introduced a "never-before-seen" backstory mentioned above, which suggested that Falcon had secretly been a drug-dealing pimp who had been Brainwashed into becoming a superhero so that he could serve as The Mole for the Red Skull...
+After years as a dignified and mostly non-stereotyped black hero (rare not only for its time, but debatably in the present as well), Falcon got hit with a massive retcon: Englehart introduced a "never-before-seen" backstory mentioned above, which suggested that Falcon had secretly been a drug-dealing pimp who had been brainwashed into becoming a superhero so that he could serve as The Mole for the Red Skull...
 Yikes!
-Fans and writers alike have not been amused by this, Falcon's supposed "mole" status was never used in any meaningful capacity, and as stated above it's become all-but Canon Discontinuity, and was not implemented as part of Sam Wilson's backstory when he entered the MCU in Captain America: The Winter Soldier.
+Fans and writers alike have not been amused by this, Falcon's supposed "mole" status was never used in any meaningful capacity, and as stated above it's become Canon Discontinuity, and was not implemented as part of Sam Wilson's backstory when he entered the Marvel Cinematic Universe in Captain America: The Winter Soldier.